RIOT-OS/RIOT/tests/pkg/lvgl/README.md

-LittlevGL sample application
+LVGL sample application
 ============================

-This application shows a basic usage of LittlevGL with RIOT.
+This application shows a basic usage of LVGL with RIOT.
 It's simply an adaption of one of the upstream examples: the
 [sysmon example](https://github.com/lvgl/lv_apps/tree/master/src/lv_sysmon).